Tak783/roundupapp/README.md

 There are many ways of approaching an iOS project, this is one way.
 Other ways are possible depending on the project, team and phase.

 ## How to use
-* API:*
-Set up a Sandbox User Account using the Starling API Auto-simulate your transactions for a Sandbox User Account

-* App:*
-Please read here & see the demo video in the repository
-1. Open App
-2. Tap an account to open "Transactions for Last 7 days"
-3. Tap "Savings Goals"
-4. Create a new "Savings Goal"
-5. Navigate back to "Transactions for Last 7 days"
-6. Tap "Add round up to Savings Goal"
-8. Select the goal to save to

-The app will then save you to your saving goal.
-Brosws back to "Savings Goal" to se

-* Warnings:*
-1. After adding to a goal, the transactions feed considers it a transaction (for the next round-up)
-   * A user account management feature will need to be added to the app to make it work
-   * User account management was not built for this app
-2. The app works for the last seven days of transactions only*

-* Notes:*
+* Please add your own Access and Authentication Tokens to the scene delegate

-1. A keychain storage manager will be used in the future. `UserDefaultsAuthenticationStoreManager` is currently in use.
-Provisions for a keychain solution have been made using `AuthenticationStoreManagable`*
+*In the future keychain storage manager will be used, currently using `UserDefaultsAuthenticationStoreManager`.
+Provisions for the keychain solution were made using `AuthenticationStoreManagable`*

 ## Overview

 ### Architecture
-* The App is built on top of five Platform-Agnostic Layers with Swift Packages
+* The App is built on top of multiple Platform-Agnostic Swift Packages that live in Layer folders - as discussed in the "# Platform agnostic components" section
+* There 7 layers.
+At the lowest level are Foundational components (i.e. extensions to Foundation), and at the highest level is the Presentation Layer which contains the iOS app
-* Platform-agnostic layer packages can be used by either UIKit, SwiftUI WatchOS etc
+* Highly modular.
+Each of the bottom 5 layers is platform agnostic so that packages can be used by either UIKit, SwiftUI WatchOS etc.
-* Each layer can import *only* from the layers below (Vertical Dependency usage)
+* There is Vertical use of dependencies: each package can import *only* from layers below.
-* Lowest-level layer has Foundational components (i.e. extensions to Foundation)
-* The highest level hosts the Presentation Layer which contains the iOS app.
-* Please read "#Architectural decisions" and "#Platform agnostic components" sections for reasoning

 <img width="1280" alt="Architecture" src="https://github.com/user-attachments/assets/23533bfb-8fa6-462c-a848-76f2613f2ae7">